tenantcloud/laravel-boolean-softdeletes/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package is mostly for high load apps.
-It will speed up queries with soft deletes.
-Boolean field is much better for indexing instead of unique timestamps.
+This package is designed for high-load applications and optimizes queries with soft deletes by utilizing a boolean field for indexing, which is more efficient than using unique timestamps.

 ## Install